LifeFone Medical Alert System Review 2025

 Contracts and Warranty

-LifeFone systems have a lifetime warranty, and all of the equipment is covered for normal wear and tear and includes battery replacements at no additional cost.
-In my experience, this warranty is solid; some other companies we’ve reviewed, like Lifeline, only offer a one-year warranty for select systems.
-To top it off, LifeFone offers a Protection Plan ($5 per month), which covers damage, loss, or theft.
-I recommend adding it for those who want extra peace of mind.
+LifeFone systems have a lifetime warranty, and all of the equipment is covered for normal wear and tear, including battery replacements at no additional cost.
+In my experience, the warranty is solid.
+Some other companies we’ve reviewed, such as Lifeline, offer only a one-year warranty for select systems.
+To top it off, LifeFone offers a protection plan for $5 per month that covers damage, loss or theft.
+I recommend adding it for people willing to pay for extra peace of mind.

 LifeFone Systems at a Glance